Lorraine campaign: Criticism

 Historian Carlo D'Este wrote that the Lorraine campaign was one of Patton's least successful, faulting him for not deploying his divisions more aggressively and decisively.
 A 1985 US Army study of the Lorraine campaign was highly critical of Patton.
 The document states:

 Few of the Germans defending Lorraine could be considered first-rate troops.
-Third Army encountered whole battalions made up of deaf men, others of cooks, and others consisting entirety of soldiers with stomach ulcers.
+Third Army encountered whole battalions made up of deaf men, others of cooks, and others consisting entirely of soldiers with stomach ulcers.

 Soldiers and generals alike assumed that Lorraine would fall quickly, and unless the war ended first, Patton's tanks would take the war into Germany by summer's end.
 But Lorraine was not to be overrun in a lightning campaign.
 Instead, the battle for Lorraine would drag on for more than 3 months.

 Moreover, once Third Army penetrated the province and entered Germany, there would still be no first-rate military objectives within its grasp.
 The Saar industrial region, while significant, was of secondary importance when compared to the great Ruhr industrial complex farther north.

 Was the Lorraine campaign an American victory?
 From September through November, Third Army claimed to have inflicted over 180,000 casualties on the enemy.
 But to capture the province of Lorraine, a problem which involved an advance of only 40 to 60 air miles, Third Army required over 3 months and suffered 50,000 casualties, approximately one-third of the total number of casualties it sustained in the entire European war.

 Ironically, Third Army never used Lorraine as a springboard for an advance into Germany after all.
 Patton turned most of the sector over to Seventh Army during the Ardennes crisis, and when the eastward advance resumed after the Battle of the Bulge, Third Army based its operations on Luxembourg, not Lorraine.
 The Lorraine campaign will always remain a controversial episode in American military history.

-Finally the Lorraine campaign demonstrated that Logistics often drive operations, no matter how forceful and aggressive the commanding general may be.
+Finally, the Lorraine campaign demonstrated that logistics often drive operations, no matter how forceful and aggressive the commanding general may be.

 He discovered that violating logistical principles is an unforgiving and cumulative matter.

 The US Army study highlighted Patton's tendency to overstretch his supply lines.